judiebig/DR-DiffuSE/README.md

 ![Condition ](asset/data/DIffuSEC-C-sample.jpg)

-This version is slightly better compared to the vanilla one (pay attention to the color of the generated image, at least with the same background color in this version), but still lose fine-grained details.
+This version is slightly better compared to the vanilla one (pay attention to the color of the generated image, at least with the more similar background color in this version), but still lose fine-grained details.

 **<font color=green>Dual-path Parallel Network Architecture</font>**
 Given the loss curves above, we want to design a more fine-grained architecture for condition delivery.